goat1000/SVGGraph/README.txt

  GroupedBar3DGraph - a 3D bar graph version of the grouped bar graph;

+ StackedGroupedBar3DGraph - a 3D bar graph version of the stacked grouped bar
+                            graph;

  StackedCylinderGraph - a cylinder-bar version of the stacked bar graph;

  GroupedCylinderGraph - a cylinder-bar version of the grouped bar graph;

+ StackedGroupedCylinderGraph - a cylinder-bar version of the stacked grouped
+                               bar graph;

  DonutGraph - a pie graph with a hole in the middle;